Wearing and Caring for Masks

 - Untie the strings or remove by the ear loops, if your mask has them.
 If you have a cloth face covering that does not have strings or ear loops, remove the covering by touching a part of it that does not touch the face.

 - Fold the mask together (with the part that touches the face on the inside) and place in a clean paper bag or into the washing machine.

 - Clean your hands with soap and water or alcohol-based hand sanitizer.

-How Should We Take Care of Masks and Cloth Face Coverings?
+How Should We Take Care of Reusable Cloth Masks?

-- Wash any worn masks at least once a day, or more often if they look dirty.
+- Wash cloth masks after each wearing or sooner if they look dirty.
 If the manufacturer gave any special directions, follow them.
 Use the warmest settings on the washer and dryer that's safe for the material.

 - It's OK to put your mask in the washing machine and dryer with your other laundry.